Ender-Development/EnderModpackTweaks/README.md

 ## Current Features
 ### New Features
 - 🆕 TimeSync
-  - sync the in game time with the system time of the server
+  - sync the in-game time with the system time of the server
   - this makes minecraft days actually 24 hours long
   - added an option that disables sleeping